trifrost-js/core/README.md

 TriFrost is the result of deep experience across frameworks, runtimes, and production systems.
 It combines:

 - 🧩 **Koa-like composability**: build with middleware that’s small, explicit, and powerful
-- ⚡ **uWS-level performance**: thanks to tight internal control over routing, context, and async flows
+- ⚡ **High performance**: thanks to tight internal control over routing, context, and async flows, how fast?
+[Take a look at a benchmark we did](https://www.trifrost.dev/news/blog/hello_world_benchmark_trifrost)
 - 🌐 **Edge-native philosophy**: designed from the ground up to support Cloudflare Workers, and other emerging runtimes
 - 🧠 **Observability-first design**: tracing is not an afterthought; it’s a core design concern with built-in support for structured telemetry